jurgengjoncari/calculator/README.md

 # Calculator

-This is a very basic calculator as per the instructions from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator).
+This is a very basic calculator: https://jurgengjoncari.github.io/calculator/

-Link to the page: https://jurgengjoncari.github.io/calculator/

-I've updated the logic by implementing class notation.
+To do this I've used classes - from ES6, and semantic HTML.